Sergey Sazonov: Early career

+Born into the family of minor Russian nobility, tracing back their noble lineage back to the 17th century, he was the son of Dmitry Feodorovich Sazonov (1825–1860) and his wife, Baroness Yermioniya Alexandrovna Frederiks (Freedericksz).
+By marrying Anna Borisovna von Neidhardt (1868–1939), he became brother-in-law of Prime Minister Pyotr Stolypin, who did his best to further Sazonov's career.

-Of lesser noble background, Sazonov was the brother-in-law of Prime Minister Pyotr Stolypin, who did his best to further Sazonov's career.
-Having graduated from the Tsarskoye Selo Lyceum, Sazonov served in the London embassy, and the diplomatic mission to the Vatican, of which he became the chief in March 1906.
-On 26 June 1909 Sazonov was recalled to St. Petersburg and appointed Assistant Foreign Minister.
-Before long he replaced Alexander Izvolsky as Foreign Minister and followed a policy along the lines laid down by Stolypin.
+Having graduated from the Tsarskoye Selo Lyceum, Sazonov served in the London embassy and the diplomatic mission to the Vatican, of which he became the chief in March 1906.
+On 26 June 1909, Sazonov was recalled to St. Petersburg and appointed Assistant Foreign Minister.
+Before long, he replaced Alexander Petrovich Izvolsky as Foreign Minister and followed a policy along the lines laid down by his brother-in-law Stolypin.

-Foreign Minister
+Foreign minister

 Potsdam Agreement

 Just before he was officially appointed foreign minister, Sazonov attended a meeting between Nicholas II of Russia and Wilhelm II of Germany in Potsdam on 4–6 November 1910.
-This move was intended to chastise the British for their perceived betrayal of Russia's interests during the Bosnian crisis.
-Indeed, Britain's Foreign Secretary was seriously alarmed by this token of a "German-Russian Détente".
+This move was intended to chastise the British for their perceived betrayal of Russia's interests during the Bosnian Crisis.
+Indeed, Britain's Foreign Secretary, Sir Edward Grey, was seriously alarmed by this token of a "German-Russian Détente".

 The two monarchs discussed the ambitious German project of the Baghdad Railway, widely expected to give Berlin considerable geopolitical clout in the Fertile Crescent.
-Against the background of the Persian Constitutional Revolution, Russia was anxious to control the prospective railway branch from Tehran to Khanaqin, on the Turco-Persian frontier, financed by Russian and German capital; and Germany to link this branch to the Baghdad Railway.
+Against the background of the Persian Constitutional Revolution, Russia was anxious to control the prospective railway branch from Tehran to Khanaqin, on the Turco-Persian frontier, financed by Russian and German capital; and for Germany to link this branch to the Baghdad Railway.
 The two powers settled their differences in the Potsdam Agreement, signed on 19 August 1911, Germany giving Russia a free hand in Northern Iran and Russia in turn recognizing Germany's rights on the Baghdad Railway.
 Sazonov was sick during that time, his office was led by Anatoly Neratov during his absence.
 However, as Sazonov hoped, the first railway connecting Persia to Europe would provide Russia with a lever of influence over its southern neighbour.

 Notwithstanding the promising beginning, the Russian-German relations disintegrated in 1913, when the Kaiser sent one of his generals to reorganize the Turkish army and to supervise the garrison in Constantinople on request of the Ottomans, remarking that "the German flag will soon fly over the fortifications of the Bosphorus", a vital trade artery which accounted for two fifths of Russia's exports.